alanjones2/streamlit-chart-varieties/article.md

 ![](images/pyplot-bar.png)

 To create a simple scatter plot we use the method `plot.scatter()`and otherwise the code is very similar to the other charts.
-However, to add the trendline we need to create a seperate plot.
+However, to add the trendline we need to create a separate plot.

 Below is the code to create the basic scatter plot.